-The information set forth above in this section "-Significant Sub-Servicer" has been provided by Capital One.
-Neither the depositor nor any other person other than Capital One makes any representation or warranty as to the accuracy or completeness of such information.
+The information set forth above in this section "-Significant Sub-Servicers-Berkadia Commercial Mortgage LLC" has been provided by Berkadia.
+Neither the depositor nor any other person other than Berkadia makes any representation or warranty as to the accuracy or completeness of such information.

-Certain duties and obligations of Capital One as a sub-servicer, and the provisions of its Sub-Servicing Agreement, are described under "-Summary of Significant Sub-Servicing Agreement" below.
-Certain terms of the Pooling and Servicing Agreement regarding Capital One's removal as sub-servicer are described under "-Resignation, Removal and Replacement of Servicers; Transfer of Servicing Duties-Removal of the Master Servicer, the Special Servicer and any Sub-Servicer" below.
-Capital One's rights and obligations with respect to indemnification and certain limitations on Capital One's liability under the Pooling and Servicing Agreement are described under "-Liability of the Servicers," "-Summary of Significant Sub-Servicing Agreement" and "-Certain Indemnities" below.
+Certain duties and obligations of Berkadia as a sub-servicer and the provisions of the related Sub-Servicing Agreement are described under "-Summary of Significant Sub-Servicing Agreements" below.
+Certain terms of the Pooling and Servicing Agreement regarding Berkadia's removal as sub-servicer are described under "-Resignation, Removal and Replacement of Servicers; Transfer of Servicing Duties-Removal of the Master Servicer, the Special Servicer and any Sub-Servicer" below.
+Berkadia's rights and obligations with respect to indemnification and certain limitations on Berkadia's liability under the Pooling and Servicing Agreement are described under "-Liability of the Servicers," "-Summary of Significant Sub-Servicing Agreements-Berkadia Commercial Mortgage LLC" and "-Certain Indemnities" below.

-Summary of Significant Sub-Servicing Agreement
+Summary of Significant Sub-Servicing Agreements

-Pursuant to the terms of a Sub-Servicing Agreement between Capital One and the master servicer, Capital One will perform the functions of a cashiering sub-servicer.
-Generally Capital One will perform the following services in connection with the underlying mortgage loans sub-serviced by Capital One: (i) conducting the inspections of the mortgaged real properties as provided in the applicable section of the Pooling and Servicing Agreement, and preparing and delivering to the master servicer a written report of the results of such inspection meeting the requirements of the report described in the Pooling and Servicing Agreement; such inspections will be performed at such times and in such manner as are consistent with the Servicing Standard and at such intervals as required by the Pooling and Servicing Agreement, (ii) using reasonable efforts consistent with the Servicing Standard to collect in accordance with and as required by the Pooling and Servicing Agreement, the quarterly, annual and other periodic operating statements, budgets and rent rolls with respect to the mortgaged real properties and delivering the same to the master servicer, (iii) for each such underlying mortgage loan (other than Specially Serviced Mortgage Loans) preparing in accordance with the Pooling and Servicing Agreement (or, if previously prepared, updating) the CREFC® net operating income adjustment worksheet and the CREFC® operating statement analysis report and delivering the same to the master servicer, (iv) certain functions with respect to assumptions, due-on-sale clause waivers and certain other borrower requests with respect to non-Specially Serviced Mortgage Loans and (v) collecting payments from borrowers, depositing such payments in servicing, tax and escrow accounts, making tax, escrow, insurance and other reserve payments from reserve and escrow accounts, remitting such payments to the master servicer and processing certain borrower requests.
-With respect to any proposed assumption or due-on-sale waiver, (1) Capital One will not permit or consent to any assumption, transfer or other similar action contemplated by the applicable sections of the Pooling and Servicing Agreement without the prior written consent of the master servicer, (2) Capital One will perform and forward to the master servicer any analysis, recommendation or other information required to be prepared and/or delivered by the master servicer under the applicable section of the Pooling and Servicing Agreement, and (3) the master servicer, not Capital One, will deal directly with the Approved Directing Certificateholder (if any) in connection with obtaining any necessary approval or consent from such Approved Directing Certificateholder.
+CBRE Loan Services, Inc. Pursuant to the terms of a Sub-Servicing Agreement between CBRELS and the master servicer, CBRELS will perform certain limited servicing functions.
+Generally CBRELS will perform the following services in connection with the underlying mortgage loans sub-serviced by CBRELS: (i) conducting the inspections of the mortgaged real properties as provided in the applicable section of the Pooling and Servicing Agreement, and preparing and delivering to the master servicer a written report of the results of such inspection meeting the requirements of the report described in the Pooling and Servicing Agreement; such inspections will be performed at such times and in such manner as are consistent with the Servicing Standard and at such intervals as required by the Pooling and Servicing Agreement, (ii) using reasonable efforts consistent with the Servicing Standard to collect in accordance with and as required by the Pooling and Servicing Agreement, the quarterly, annual and other periodic operating statements, budgets and rent rolls with respect to the mortgaged real properties and delivering the same to the master servicer, (iii) for each underlying mortgage loan (other than Specially Serviced Mortgage Loans) preparing in accordance with the Pooling and Servicing Agreement (or, if previously prepared, updating) the CREFC® net operating income adjustment worksheet and the CREFC® operating statement analysis report and delivering the same to the master servicer, (iv) certain functions with respect to assumptions, due-on-sale clause waivers and certain other borrower requests with respect to non-Specially Serviced Mortgage Loans and (v) establishing and maintaining accounts, generating remittance files and investor reporting packages in accordance with CREFC® reporting formats, preparing and filing all UCC continuation statements, collecting payments from borrowers, depositing such payments in servicing, tax and escrow accounts, making tax, escrow, insurance and other reserve payments from reserve and escrow accounts, remitting such payments to the master servicer and processing certain borrower requests.
+With respect to any proposed assumption or due-on-sale waiver, (a) CBRELS will not permit or consent to any assumption, transfer or other similar action contemplated by the applicable sections of the Pooling and Servicing Agreement without the prior written consent of the master servicer, (b) CBRELS will perform and forward to the master servicer any analysis, recommendation or other information required to be prepared and/or delivered by the master servicer under the applicable section of the Pooling and Servicing Agreement, and (c) the master servicer, not CBRELS, will deal directly with the Approved Directing Certificateholder in connection with obtaining any necessary approval or consent from the Approved Directing Certificateholder.